| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 that the Jews would not weather "this storm," aimed to uproot and destroy the

+"biological substance" of the Jewish people.
+4. WHY DID THE JEWS NOT FLEE?
 The destruction of the Polish Jews occurred within a

 period of about fourteen months.
 It was relatively quick.
 For a long time, the Jews